AI that helps you reflect, not one that learns from you

 The honest limitations

 During AI processing, your content briefly exists as readable text in memory at AWS Bedrock.
 This is necessary for AI to work.
-The content is not stored, logged, or persisted, but it does exist in plaintext during processing.
-We believe you should know this.
+The content is not stored, logged, or persisted.
+But it does exist in plaintext during processing.
+You should know that.

 What we promise